tenfensw/clickhouse-tcl/README.md

 # clickhouse-tcl
-Yandex Clickhouse client bindings to Tcl
+Yandex Clickhouse client bindings to Tcl.

+Currently, they are not ready yet.